pierrickbourrat/SAPoLSN/content/vision/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: What we do
+      - title: What We Do
         content: The SAPoLNS is organised around two yearly activities -- A summer school organised in turn by Macquarie, Peking and Fudan, and a workshop organised by CASIP.
         align: left
         background: